aris-konstantinidis/protocol-comp/protocol-comp/README.md

   - a provisional textarea is used
 - set default `blocking` state to `true` if item is the last one in a block
   - in which state should this be checked?
 On export?
 Trials inside a block-instance can be changed, which could result in a new last element.

-## Bugs
-- not all elements are draggable after state retrieval from `localStorage`

-## Todo
-- schema validation and visual error feedback via external library (on payload change).
-Ask Simon to give the schema for the whole object and not only for the target variable. or auto-create a schema based on the object (..no enums)